I grew up a member of The Church of Jesus Christ of Latter-day Saints. So my perception of sex was heavily influenced by what I was taught at church.

 If I turned to the words of apostles, there was no shortage of them telling us that sex should make us happy:

-Parley Pratt: “Our natural affections . . . are the very main-springs of happiness.”
+Parley Pratt: “Our natural affections . . . are the very main-springs of life and happiness.”

-But that sex should feel pleasurable I had to go to the scriptures themselves (and not just Songs of Solomon).
+But to find that sex should feel pleasurable I had to go to the scriptures themselves (and not just Songs of Solomon).